qgis/QGIS-Documentation/user_guide/plugins/plugins_oracle_raster.rst

 Select Oracle GeoRaster dialog

-The Selection data entry can also be used to enter a Where clause at the end of the  identification string, e.g., ``geor:scott/tiger@orcl,gdal\_import,raster,geoid=''.
+The Selection data entry can also be used to enter a Where clause at the end of the  identification string, e.g. 'geor:scott/tiger@orcl,gdal_import,raster,geoid='.

 See http://www.gdal.org/frmt_georaster.html for more information.

 Displaying GeoRaster
 ********************